-If you’re a Costco member, chances are you are already very familiar with their TrueEarnings American Express card.
+If you’re a Costco member, chances are you are already very familiar with the TrueEarnings card, offered by American Express, a CreditCardForum advertising partner.
 Here’s a quick review of its rewards program:

-- On all other purchases you earn 1%.
+- On other purchases you earn 1 percent.

-On many other cards, warehouse stores (like Costco) are typically excluded from earning normal rewards.
-For example, on Discover cards you will see this in the fine print:
+On some cards, warehouse stores (like Costco) are typically excluded from earning normal rewards.
+For example, on older Discover cards you might have seen this in the fine print:

 “Warehouse purchases (those made at select warehouse clubs, discount stores and their affiliates) earn .25%”

-So with other cards, you may or may not earn 1% (or 1 point per dollar) on Costco purchases.
-However with the store’s co-branded American Express, you are guaranteed to earn a full 1% cash back on all eligible purchases.
+The bottom line is that, if you’re using other rewards cards, they might be less rewarding for Costco purchases — or not be accepted at all.
+However with the store’s co-branded American Express, you are guaranteed to earn a full 1 percent cash back on all eligible purchases.

 And don’t forget the gas category…

 Sure, you can use other American Express cards at the Costco gas stations.
-But will their stations qualify for the gas category on your SimplyCash business card and earn 3% cash back?
+But will their stations qualify for the gas category on your SimplyCash business card or Blue Cash card and earn you 3 percent cash back?
 Nope.

-Even though it is gas station, this AmEx card will give you lower rewards at Costco stations.
-However with the American Express Costco you will earn 3% on gas at their stations as well as other stand-alone stations in the US.
+Even though it is gas station, AmEx cash-back cards will give you lower rewards at Costco stations.
+However with the American Express Costco you will earn 3 percent on gas at their stations as well as other stand-alone stations in the U.S.

-And since Costco usually has the cheapest gas, saving 3% there is more useful than earning 3% at say, Shell or BP.
+And since Costco usually has the cheapest gasoline, saving 3 percent there is more useful than earning 3 percent at say, Shell or BP.

 Other things you need to know